-A funeral is also not the place to turn up a mini LBD or sheer top, so hemlines should remain below the knee, and spaghetti straps are often a no-go.
+It is also inappropriate to turn up a mini LBD or sheer top at a funeral; therefore, hemlines should be kept below the knee, and spaghetti straps are typically not appropriate.

 Proper Colors to Wear to a Funeral

-- Dark greys and deep blues are also highly appropriate, especially with accents and accessories.
+- A colour palette that includes dark greys and deep blues is also highly recommended, particularly for accents and accessories.

-- White is acceptable for jewellery, accents, and shirts worn under darker colours (i.e. a white dress shirt with suit and tie)
+- White is acceptable to be worn as an undertone for jewellery, accents, and shirts when worn over darker colours (i.e. a white dress shirt with suit and tie)